-The Los Angeles Water Board developed TMDL-based Wasteload Allocations (WLAs) for metals, nutrients, toxic organic compounds in the major rivers and its tributaries in the Los Angeles Region.
+The Los Angeles Water Board developed WQBELs for chloride, nitrate and nitrite based on TMDLs.
 The Los Angeles Water Board developed water quality-based effluent limitations for these pollutants pursuant to 40 CFR section 122.44(d)(1)(vii), which does not require or contemplate a separate reasonable potential analysis.
-Similarly, the SIP at Section 1.3 recognizes that a reasonable potential analysis at the permit development stage is unnecessary if a TMDL has been developed and WLAs assigned to the discharge.
+Similarly, the SIP at Section 1.3 recognizes that a separate reasonable potential analysis is not needed if a TMDL has been developed.